 By offering the best prices to its customers, albeit at the cost of long delivery timelines, Wish became worth more than Sears at $8.5 Billion.

 eCommerce businesses today face cut-throat competition.
-If they want to thrive and survive, they need to personalize the user experience they offer.
-Personalized product recommendations, offers, and discounts can speak to a customer’s interest.
+If they want to thrive and survive, they need to personalise the user experience they offer.
+Personalised product recommendations, offers, and discounts can speak to a customer’s interest.

-Big data can be used to factor in past purchases, repeat purchases, browsing behavior, and high-interest products to recommend the right products to the customer with the best offers and high value.
-Discounts and offers can be personalized to fit the customer’s taste- do they like discounts?
+Big data can be used to factor in past purchases, repeat purchases, browsing behaviour, and high-interest products to recommend the right products to the customer with the best offers and high value.
+Discounts and offers can be personalised to fit the customer’s taste- do they like discounts?
 Free products?
 Or additional services?

-Amazon is an unbeatable king of personalization.
-The company introduced one-click payments and personalized product recommendations.
+Amazon is an unbeatable king of personalisation.
+The company introduced one-click payments and personalised product recommendations.

-Amazon drives 35 percent of its sales from these personalized recommendations.
+Amazon drives 35 percent of its sales from these personalised recommendations.